 The OAuth flow can seem byzantine with multiple steps that must be completed before you can make a signed API call.

-Some OAuth write ups give example request and responses, while others includes almost fully functioning applications; neither work well when you need to debug why your own implmentation of OAuth does not work.
+Some OAuth write ups give example request and responses, while others includes almost fully functioning applications; neither work well when you need to debug why your own implementation of OAuth does not work.

 This tutorial contains real code that prints actual OAuth requests and responses as plainly as possible.

-I have broken down the Twitter OAuth flow into individual, self-contained PHP scripts that can be run from the command line, from requesting a token to making a signed API call.
+I have broken down the Twitter OAuth 1.0a flow into individual, self-contained PHP scripts that can be run from the command line, from requesting a token to making a signed API call.
 See the Twitter sign-in documentation for reference.